ehmicky/gulp-execa/README.md

 argument and return a `command`.

 Each file in the stream will spawn a separate process.
-This can consume lots of resources, so you should only use this method when there are no alternatives.
+This can consume lots of resources so you should only use this method when there are no alternatives.

 [Full documentation](https://github.com/ehmicky/gulp-execa/blob/master/docs/API.md#streamfunction-options).

 # Command

-By default, no shell interpreter (like Bash or `cmd.exe`) is used.
+By default no shell interpreter (like Bash or `cmd.exe`) is used.
 This means `command` must be just the program and its arguments.
 No escaping/quoting is needed, except for significant spaces (with a backslash).